Flow Allocation Games: Introduction.

+In the majority of the literature, the circulation flow is governed by a static proportional (also called pro-rata) strategy for each node.
+The node must allocate the entire outgoing flow in proportion to the capacities of its outgoing edges.
+More recently, interest has emerged in more general, decentralized, and monotone allocation strategies.
+Notably, in an influential work, \citet{CsokaH18} consider flows based on an arbitrary integral, monotone allocation strategy for each node (which we term \emph{unit ranking} below).
+This extension leads to a variety of interesting questions for the resulting money circulations.

+In this work, our interest lies in the decentralized and, more concretely, incentive and stability properties of the circulation problem.
+In our model, nodes can individually choose the flow allocation strategy for the outgoing edges.
+Flow allocation games of this kind have been of interest recently -- in particular, \citet{GuhaKV19} explore games, in which each agent controls the strategies of one or more nodes and wants to maximize the flow routed to an agent-specific sink in the network.
+Our game is closely related, with the difference that each agent corresponds to a single node, but it might neither be a source nor a sink.
+Instead, the goal of the node in our game is to maximize the flow circulating through the node.
+In a financial context, this is equivalent to the natural goal of maximizing the \emph{equity} (total assets minus total liabilities).

+Each node can choose as strategy an allocation function that yields for each amount of available flow an assignment of this flow to the outgoing edges.
+Similar to~\citet{CsokaH18} our interest lies in monotone, ranking-based strategies.
+Game-theoretic variants of maximum flows, even based on rankings, have been of recent interest in economics. \citet{Fleiner2014} introduced \emph{stable flows}, which have been further developed by \citet{KiralyP13}, \citet{Cseh2013}, and \citet{CsehM19}.
+In stable flows, each node has an inherent preference ranking over the edges.
+A node $v$ strives to maximize the amount of flow on its preferred edges.
+Thus, a stable flow can be seen as a flow that is immune to coalitional deviations of players, i.e., nodes of a non-saturated walk can jointly decide to add flow on this walk.
+In our work, the ranking is not externally given, but represents a strategic decision of the players.

-In this paper, we study the properties of priority-based clearing mechanisms for financial markets.
-We focus on payment schemes that constitute a pure Nash or even a strong equilibrium in the underlying strategic payment game for the firms.
-In this way, firms have no unilateral or coalitional incentives to deviate from the payment schemes proposed by the clearing mechanism.
-Depending on the granularity of priorities, the resulting games have different properties.
-In particular, if priorities are implemented over debt contracts, existence of a pure Nash or a strong equilibrium becomes strongly \classNP-hard to decide.
-Instead, if priorities are implemented over units of money, a strong equilibrium always exists and can be computed in strongly polynomial time.
-Moreover, in this case, there is even a strong equilibrium that maximizes the sum of all assets of all firms.
+To the best of our knowledge, flow allocation games studied in this paper have not been addressed before.
+We provide a cumulative analysis of the properties of equilibria in these games.
+We focus on pure Nash and strong equilibria.
+In these equilibria, nodes have no unilateral (pure Nash) or coalitional incentives (strong) to deviate from their chosen strategies.
+Depending on the set of strategies, the resulting games have different properties.
+If we assume that strategies are restricted to priority orderings over edges, existence of a pure Nash or a strong equilibrium is not guaranteed and becomes strongly \classNP-hard to decide.
+Instead, if nodes can assign each unit of available flow in an arbitrary monotone fashion, a strong equilibrium always exists and can be computed in strongly polynomial time.
+Moreover, this strong equilibrium maximizes the total amount of flow circulating in the network (and, as such, Pareto optimizes the utility of all nodes).
+In addition, we show that for a diverse set of objective functions, there is a strong equilibrium that is optimal w.r.t.\ this objective (such as, e.g., minimizing the number of nodes or firms that are in default and unable to pay their liabilities).